sam-greenwood/taco_vis/README.md

 # Tests

 A test python script is included.
-Running this script tests running a live animation and saving image files that should match those provided in the `/test_files` directory within this repository
+Running this script tests a live animation and saving image files that should match those provided in the `/test_files` directory within this repository.

+# Example

+An example python script that produces the 3D animation of the Cox et al. (2013) dataset is also provided in this repository, called `/cox_et_al_animation.py`.
+A frame of this animation is shown in this repositories accompanying paper along with the full reference for the paper the dataset is taken from.

 # Known issues